William Loring (judge)

-William Caleb Loring (August 24, 1851 – September 8, 1930) was a justice of the Massachusetts Supreme Judicial Court from September 7, 1899, to September 16, 1919.
-He was appointed by Governor Roger Wolcott.
+William Caleb Loring (August 24, 1851 – September 8, 1930) was an American lawyer who served as a justice of the Massachusetts Supreme Judicial Court from September 7, 1899, to September 16, 1919, appointed by Governor Roger Wolcott.

-Early life, education, and career
+Biography

 Born in Beverly, Massachusetts, to Caleb William and Elizabeth Smith (Peabody) Loring, he attended a private school and graduated from Harvard College in 1872, where he was a rower on the university crew team.
 Continuing at Harvard, he received an A.M. in 1875.

 He became an Assistant Attorney General of Massachusetts on December 1, 1875, serving in that position until July 1878, when he resigned to become a partner in the law firm of Ropes & Gray (thereafter called Ropes, Gray and Loring until his departure).
 In this capacity, he served as general solicitor and later general counsel of the New York and New England Railroad, from 1882 to 1886.
 When partner John Codman Ropes died in 1899, Loring was a pallbearer at his funeral.